 Discontinuity can give you Asystole, without a blood flow from the heart to the skin, continuity cannot be accomplished.
 So the most important thing to do in asystole is give fluids.
 That’s why the protocols tell you to give fluids, VOLUME is your friend in PEA and Asystole.

-If you don't feel a carotid pulse during CPR, your compressions are bad or your patient may have had an aneurysm that ruptured (carotid, aortic, ect). (guess what, More Fluids Please)
+If you don’t feel a carotid pulse during CPR, your compression’s are bad or your patient may have had an aneurysm that ruptured (carotid, aortic, etc). (guess what, More Fluids Please)

-If the IV/IO line isn't’t working, your patient didn't get any fluids.
+If the IV/IO line isn’t working, your patient didn’t get any fluids.
 So it’s important to check that your line is functional.